kieuhua/SmartWeather/README.md

 It is for Kieu Hua's potential employer to evaluate her work.

 ## Smart Weather React-Native application
 It is currently running on my pixel android device.
-It provides wealther information of your family members, your friends, your works and vacations locations.
+It provides weather information of your family members, your friends, your works and vacations locations.

 ### Redux